wntrblm/Castor_and_Pollux/user_guide/docs/index.md

 ## Tuning

 Castor & Pollux is an analog oscillator with a digital brain.
-It's calibrated during assembled to accurately track 1 volt/octave on the *CV inputs* and you can use the *pitch knobs* to adjust the tuning of each oscillator.
+It's calibrated during assembly to accurately track 1 volt/octave on the *CV inputs* and you can use the *pitch knobs* to adjust the tuning of each oscillator.

 In order to make tuning easier, the pitch knobs have a **non-linear** response: they are less sensitive in the middle of their range than the edges.
 It's usually easier to understand this visually, so try out this little demonstration: